yuelai-feng/yuelai-feng.github.io/README.md

-Hello!
+Welcome!
 My name is Yuelai Feng (冯越来).
-You can call me Yuelai or Mollie.
+I also go by Mollie.

-Born and raised in Shanghai, China, I am now pursuing a bachelor's degree in Computational and Systems Biology at the University of California, Los Angeles (UCLA).
+Born and raised in Shanghai, China, I graduated from UCLA with a Bachelor's degree in Computational and Systems Biology in 2024.

+### Education
+* **B.S., Computational and Systems Biology (2020-2024)**
+  *University of California, Los Angeles*

+### Research Interests
-As an aspiring computational neuroscientist, I am broadly interested in the neural algorithms underlying our fundamental living experience: memory, learning, spatiotemporal perception, abstraction, and decision making.
-Read more about my neuroscience research journey here.
+I am interested in the neural algorithms underlying our fundamental living experience: memory, learning, spatiotemporal perception, abstraction, and decision making.

 Besides research, I also enjoy writing about science for the general public (in English and in Chinese).
 Read my science writing and translation works here.

 In my free time, I also do photography, calligraphy, drawing, graphic designs, and other visual art-related things for fun.
-Check out my artsy side here.

-I can be reached at yuelaif [at] ucla [dot] edu.